obogo/runner/README.md

-This is in pre-alpha and mainly consists of concepts for and debugger.
+This is in pre-alpha and mainly consists of concepts for a debugger.
 This is not operational.